x512/getfactormodels/README.md

 ---

 #### Known issues
 * The first `hml_devil_factors()` retrieval is slow, because the download from aqr.com is slow.
-It's the only model, so far, implementing a cache—daily data expires at the end of the day and is only re-downloaded when the requested`end_date` exceeds the file's last index date.
-Similar for monthly, expiring at EOM and re-downloaded when needed.
+It's the only model implementing a cache—daily data expires at the end of the day, and will only re-download when the requested `end_date` exceeds the cache's latest index date.
+Similar for monthly, expiring at at the end of the month, and re-downloaded when next needed.

 #### Todo